 In Figure 3, $P_i(n)$ and $\hat{P}i(n)$ for $1 \le i \le 5$ are shown for Sky Perfect Communications.
-We see that these probabilities are reasonably close in most cases, indicating that the short-term dynamics of the order book are well-described by the model.
+We see that these probabilities are reasonably close in most cases, indicating that the transition probabilities of the order book are well described by the model.

-5.2.2.
-Direction of price moves This section and the next two are devoted to the computation of conditional probabilities using the Laplace transform methods described in §4.
+4.2.2.
+Direction of Price Moves.
+This subsection and the next two are devoted to the computation of conditional probabilities using the Laplace transform methods described in §3.
 These computations require the numerical inversion of Laplace transforms.
-The inversions are performed by shifting the random variable X under study by a constant c such that $\mathbb{P}[X + c \ge 0] \approx 1$, then inverting the corresponding one-sided Laplace transform using the methods proposed in Abate and Whitt (1992) and Abate and Whitt (1995).
-When computing the probability of an increase in mid-price, one can find a good shift c by using the fact that when a = b the probability of an increase in mid-price is .5.
-This shift c should also serve well for cases where $a \neq b$.
-Table 3 compares the empirical frequencies of an increase in mid-price to model-implied probabilities, given an initial configuration of b orders at the bid price, a orders at the ask price and a spread of 1, for various values of a and b.
-We computed these quantities using Monte Carlo simulation (using 30,000 replications) and the Laplace transform methods described in §4.
-The simulation results, reported as 95% confidence intervals, agree with the Laplace transform computations and show that the probability of an increase in the mid-price is well captured by the model.
+The inversions are performed by shifting the random variable X under study by a constant c such that $\mathbb{P}[X + c \ge 0] \approx 1$, then inverting the corresponding one-sided Laplace transform using the methods proposed in Abate and Whitt (1992, 1995).
+When computing the probability of an increase in midprice, one can find a good shift c by using the fact that when a = b the probability of an increase in midprice is 0.5.
+This shift c should also serve well for cases where $a \ne b$.

+Table 3 compares the empirical frequencies of an increase in midprice to model-implied probabilities, given an initial configuration of b orders at the bid price, a orders at the ask price, and a spread of 1, for various values of a and b.
+We computed these quantities using Monte Carlo simulation (using 30,000 replications) and the Laplace transform methods described in §3.
+The simulation results, reported as 95% confidence intervals, agree with the Laplace transform computations and show that the probability of an increase in the midprice is well captured by the model.